Class 10 – Start Pandas

 Today we are going to

-1. learn more about lists and then plot them (pdf=Lists Combined with Plotting)
+1. learn more about lists and plot them.
+Today’s files are in https://github.com/bmaillou/BigDataPython/tree/master/03-Lists

 Here is a reading on lists. http://www.tutorialspoint.com/python/python_lists.htm